stat545ubc-2023/mda-lpuumala/mini-project-1.md

-In this document, I will be exploring the *vancouver_trees* dataset using *tidyverse* packages in R. In particular, I will used *dplyr* to manipulate the data and *ggplot* to graph and otherwise visualize the data.
+In this document, I will be exploring the *vancouver_trees* dataset using *tidyverse* packages in R. In particular, I will used *dplyr* to manipulate the data and *ggplot2* to graph and otherwise visualize the data.
 This data exploration will include four exercises:
 1. Plotting the distribution of a numeric variable
 2. Exploring the relationship between two variables in a plot